Susan Warner (1957-2018)

 CAJUN (kay/joon), a very old French country style of cooking.
 It began in Southern France, moved to Nova Scotia, and then came to Louisiana.
 The Acadians adapted their dishes to include ingredients that grew from the area... bay leaves from the laurel tree, file' powder from the sassafras tree, and an abundance of different peppers, learning their use from the native Indians.

 CREOLE (kree/ol), While both Cajun and Creole cooking have their roots in France, Creole cooking is considered more sophisticated and complex, as the African American cooks incorporated their own spices, home style cooking into their cuisines.
 Creole cooking began in New Orleans and is a mixture of the tradition of French, American Indian, and African American.
 Our interpretation of Creole starts with sauteed mushrooms, green peppers, green onions, and tomatoes in a red wine based tomato mixture, featuring chunks of boneless chicken or shrimp, an dour Louisiana spices.
 It is then simmered and placed atop our famous Les Sisters' yellow rice.

 GUMBO ( gum/bo), an African word meaning "okra".
 Okay you caught us.
-WE use very little okra in our Gumbo.
-But the seafood version is loaded with tender pieces of fish, crab meat, sausage, chicken wings, and shrimp.
+WE use no okra in our Gumbo.
+But the seafood version is loaded with tender pieces of fish, crab meat, sausage, chicken and shrimp.
 This roux (rooh) based soup is seasoned with file' powder and is served with rice on the side though it can be eaten together.

 JAMBALAYA ( jhum//buh/lie/ya), A rice dish, highly seasoned and strongly flavored with a combination of seafood, pork, sausage, and fowl.
 The word Jambalaya comes from the French "jambon" meaning ham; the African "ya" meaning rice; and the Acadians, where everything else is a "a la".